typicaljoe/taffydb/README.md

  - Extremely fast
  - Powerful JavaScript-centric data selection engine
  - SQL inspired features such as insert, update, unique, count, and more
  - Robust cross browser support
  - Easily extended with your own functions
  - Compatible with any DOM library (jQuery, YUI, Dojo, etc)

+TaffyDB is compatible with all modern browsers: IE9+, FF3+, Safari 5+, and Chrome 1.0+.
+It also works in NodeJS 0.10+.

 ## Create a DB
 Just pass in a JSON array: